tencent cloud

 TDMQ for RabbitMQ

-TDMQ for RabbitMQ is a Tencent's proprietary message queue service that supports the AMQP 0-9-1 protocol and is fully compatible with all components and principles of Apache RabbitMQ.
-It has the advantages of stability, security, and flexible scaling.
-It is often used for async communication and service decoupling between systems to reduce the dependence between different services.
-It is widely used in distributed systems in industries such as finance, government affairs, retail, IoT, and social networking.
+TDMQ for RabbitMQ is a message queue service independently developed by Tencent, supports the AMQP 0-9-1 protocol, is fully compatible with all components and concepts of open-source RabbitMQ, and offers advantages such as stability, security, and flexible scaling.
+It is commonly used for asynchronous communication between systems and service decoupling, reducing dependencies between different services.

 Learn more